beaufortuk/podcasts-double-plus/README.md

 For each episode, Podcasts-Double-Plus generates transcriptions (Whisper w/ CUDA), identifies speakers (PyTorch w/ CUDA) and generates taxonomies (LDA), so that you can find more episodes based on a given speaker (e.g. John Prideaux) or a theme (e.g. "AI").

+For whatever you enter it uses fuzzy logic and synonyms, to do the thinking for you ("Zanny/Zany").

 A web frontend (Flask) allows you to search for something to listen to!

 Instructions: